Undergraduate Student Accommodation at SOAS

 The Intercollegiate Halls vary considerably in age and style of building.
 Students with special needs are advised to discuss them with the individual residence prior to application.

 Approximately 170 places are reserved for SOAS students each year.
-For more information and to apply for a place please see SMS Iintercollegiate Halls.
+For more information and to apply for a place please see Santuary Students Iintercollegiate Halls.